 More importantly, she’s realized that the knitting can be an asset to her healing, rather than a detriment.
 If she knits for too long at once, then she re-injures her hand.
 However, if she knits very slowly and methodically, it actually helps with her hand’s healing process.
 She has written about crochet and knitting as occupational therapy in her book Crochet Saved My Life.
-She’ll be sharing more about that here on the blog next week.
+And here’s more about knitting as occupational therapy.

 Kathryn’s Goals for Next Month

 If you’ve looked ahead then you know that BiCrafty Boot Camp will cover increases and decreases, knit seed stitch, and even the start of cables in May.
 Kathryn’s goals are: